Faculty and Administrators Guide to Circulation Privileges

 If you are unable to locate a book which is indicated as "Available" or "On Shelf" in BobCat (or a journal which is indicated as "Available" or "Bound"), you may submit a Quick Search request online.
 We will attempt to locate the book or journal within 24 hours, and notify you via email if the item is found.
 Note that placing a search will not prevent another user from checking a book out, but will limit the length of time they may use the book and will ensure that you are notified when it is returned (see Holds and Recalls above for more information).

 We will perform a search in the library if there is a book showing up on your account you believe you have returned.
-You may request a "Claims Returned" search at the Full Service line at Circulation.
+You may request a "Claims Returned" search at the Circulation & Reserve Services desk.
 If the item does not turn up immediately, several subsequent searches will be conducted.
 We will inform you by email when the book is found, or at the conclusion of all searches.
 Material not returned properly (see Returns) are not eligible for Claims Returned.

 NYU administrators and faculty in degree-granting programs may use the following libraries in addition to Bobst: